DevL/Pyby/README.md

 #### `__into__` (internal)

 Returns a constructor that accepts an iterable for the given method name.
+By default imports and returns `EnumerableList`.
-Must be implemented by the subclass.
+May be implemented by the subclass.

 #### `__to_tuple__` (internal)

 Transforms a single element of an enumerable to a tuple.
 Used internally to uniformly handle predicate and mapping functions with a higher arity than one.
+By default returns the item wrapped in a single-element tuple.
 May be implemented by the subclass.

 #### `configure` (internal)